zenoix/dotfiles/README.md

 This directory contains the dotfiles for the main tools I use on my Pop OS system.

-It includes the files for the following:
+It includes the dotfiles for the following:
-- Zsh and Oh My Zsh
+- Zsh and Starship prompt
+- Bat
+- Zoxide
+- Zsh-autosuggestions
+- Node version manager
 - Alacritty
-- Neovim (using lazy.nvim)
+- Neovim (with lazy.nvim)
-- tmux (using TPM)
+- tmux (with TPM)
 - Miniconda
 - R
 - Julia
-- SF Mono Nerd Font by [epk](https://github.com/epk/SF-Mono-Nerd-Font)
+- Ruff
+and some other useful tools.

 GNU stow is used to keep all the dotfiles in one directory, allowing for easier version control, maintenance, and easier symlinking.